 As a charity, donations to the School are worth an extra 25% at no cost to the donor, as we are able to reclaim Gift Aid on donations from UK taxpayers. there are also further tax benefits for higher-rate taxpayers.

 A gift in your will can be a simple and tax-effective way of making a significant gift to the Foundation, that many would be unable to afford during their lifetime.
 Any gift to a registered charity made in your will, whether in the form of cash, shares, property or other items, is exempt from inheritance tax.
 Legacy giving enables many people who are ‘asset-rich' rather than ‘cash-rich' to make a meaningful contribution to future generations of pupils at St Albans School.

 The Gateway Society has been established as a means by which we can thank during their lifetime Old Albanians and other supporters who have chosen to make a gift to St Albans School in their will.
-By informing the Development Offce that you have made a bequest to the School, you will automatically become a member of the Gateway Society - there is no obligation to disclose the size or nature of your gift.
-Members receive a specially designed silk tie, their names are inscribed into the Society's ‘Register' which is on display at the School, and they receive invitations to School and Foundation functions and the Society's annual dinner.
+By informing the Development Office that you have made a bequest to the School, you will automatically become a member of the Gateway Society - there is no obligation to disclose the size or nature of your gift.
+Members receive a specially designed silk tie and they receive invitations to School and Foundation functions and the Society's annual dinner.
 A wish for anonymity will of course be respected.

-There are many different ways in which you can make a bequest, and a brochure with more detailed information and suggested wordings for your will is available from the Development Offce.
+There are many different ways in which you can make a bequest, and a brochure with more detailed information and suggested wordings for your will is available from the Development Office.

 As everyone's estate is different, it is important that you seek independent legal advice before drawing up or making any changes to your will.